chanleeip/assignment-/readme.md

 ```

 The  api-server runs in http://localhost:3000 .
-A .env file can be used to define runtime variables:
+A .env file can be used to define runtime variables .
+Default values are given below :
 ```
-HOST = "0.0.0.0"
+HOST = "127.0.0.1"
-PORT = 1234
+PORT = 3000
-SECRET_KEY ='very-very-secret'
+SECRET_KEY ='63xxx79'  #for jwt
+JWT_ENCODE_ALGORITHM='HS256' #for jwt

 ```